Learners are innovative thinkers who are successful, confident, respectful and caring

 Comments will focus on the following:

-• Assignment Completion- completes assignments on time
+• Assignment Completion - completes assignments on

-• Attendance- Attends school regularly and punctually
+• Attendance- Attends school regularly and

-Programmes et changements de cours
+PROGRAMS AND COURSE CHANGES - Programmes et changements de cours

-• All students are required to take the following academic programs: Mathematics, Language Arts, Science, Social Studies, Health and Physical Education.
-In addition, option courses are offered at each grade level.
-Option course choices should be made carefully.
 Generally, students are expected to remain in the classes chosen.
-Changes will be considered in extenuating circumstances, only after the parent or guardian requests a change (in writing) providing reasons for the change.
+Changes will be considered in extenuating circumstances, only after the parent/guardian/caregiver requests a change (in writing) providing reasons for the change.
 Following receipt of requests, grade level teachers and administrators will consider and rule on these requests.

-PHYSICAL EDUCATION
+PHYSICAL EDUCATION - Éducation physique

 All students are required to take Physical Education.
 This program requires that students dress in gym strip and participate in every scheduled class.
 The following regulations must be followed: